 - Extras: Stereo speakers, oxygen ionizer, chromotherapy

-Get the SDI Factory Direct outdoor sauna on SDI Factory Direct.
+Get the SDI Factory Direct outdoor sauna at SDI Factory Direct or Amazon.

-This spacious 6-foot-by-6-foot sauna heats up to 195 degrees Fahrenheit.
-The Harvia electric heater can heat up right away or can be programmed up to 8 hours ahead of time.
-While inside, individuals can use a sauna ladle to pour water over the rocks and immerse the interior with steam.
+This spacious 6-foot-long by 6-foot-wide barrel-style sauna holds up to four bathers comfortably.
+Thanks to its quality Harvia electric heater, it heats up to 185 degrees Fahrenheit quickly and can also be programmed up to 8 hours in advance.
+While inside, you can use a sauna ladle to pour water over the rocks and immerse the interior with steam.

-Made of solid wood, this barrel-style sauna has a covered canopy with additional outside seating and a tempered-glass door with a stainless steel handle.
-Although it’s sleek and stylish, this sauna must be covered, or else rainwater will enter through the wooden roof.
+Made of solid wood, this handsome sauna includes a covered canopy with additional outside seating and a tempered-glass door with a stainless steel handle.
+Although sleek and stylish, this sauna must be covered or else rainwater will enter through the wooden roof.
 There is also no speaker system or smart screen to control the temperature or interior light easily.

 - Capacity: 4 people